Best Forex Brokers Singapore

 CMC Markets Cons

-Plus500 holds a license to offer capital Market Services with the MAS.
+Plus500 holds a license to offer capital Market Services by the MAS.
 Their registered company name is Plus500SG Pte.
 Ltd. with registration number UEN 201422211Z.
-Plus500 is regulated so they are considered low-risk.

 Total fees: There is no extra commission per lot and the spread for major pairs is low.
 Additional charges include swaps, currency conversion fees, and account inactivity fees ($10).
 Also, there are no deposit and withdrawal charges.